NSO-developer/nso-gitbook/cisco-iosxr_nc/README-ned-settings.md

       For example to be able to use the 'delayed-commit' feature, this is necessary.

+    - transaction accept-module-as-prefix <true|false> (default false)

+      Configures the NED config transform engines to accept XPaths and related references using the module name as the prefix instead of the prefix specified in the corresponding YANG file.
+This option is relevant only if the NED package was rebuilt using the 'use-module-as-prefix' option in the built-in NED rebuild tool.

     - transaction nmda get-data enable <true|false> (default false)

       Use get-data rpc for data retrieval, if device supports it.